zorrzdev-bot/admissibility-protocol/README.md

 | **D6** | Conflicting input | Does it flag contradictions — or silently reconcile them? |
 | **D7** | **Computation invocation** | **Was deterministic computation actually invoked — and was invocation guaranteed or discretionary?** |

-D7 reframes an existing question.
-Tool-invocation has been studied as a capability — whether a model decides well about calling a tool (When2Call, WTU-Eval, ToolFailBench).
-AP-1 asks whether the decision is the model's to make at all.
-A high invocation rate is a tendency.
-A system in which invocation cannot be declined has a control.
+**D7 reframes an existing question.** Tool-invocation decisions have been studied as a *capability* question — whether a model correctly judges when a tool is required (see [When2Call](https://arxiv.org/abs/2504.18851), Ross, Mahabaleshwarkar & Suhara, NAACL 2025).
+AP-1 asks a different question: not *"does the model decide well?"* but *"is the decision the model's to make at all?"*

+A high invocation rate is a **tendency**.
+A system in which invocation cannot be declined has a **control**.
+The prior literature measures the former.
+AP-1 requires the latter.

 In a tool-augmented language model, the computation is deterministic — but *the decision to compute is not*.
 The model decides whether to invoke computation (probabilistic), writes the computation (probabilistic), the computation executes (deterministic), and the model transcribes the result (probabilistic). **Three of four links are probabilistic.**